 There were two goals, one to get her fitness back so she could go to work, and to dance again.
-Listening to the MP3, practising the tools I taught her, Julia made good progress.
+Listening to the MP3, practising the tools I taught her, J_ made good progress.
 It wasn’t fast, but it was at a pace which she felt necessary to recover.

-Here’s Julia’s testimonial –
+Here’s J_’s testimonial –